uniquekid/cfa-texts/README.md

 global.OldCardStat[CardStat] = 1
 ```

-By default, all newly added cards cards without DCards are legal in V. But this parameter makes the card illegal in V Premium (i.e. only legal in Premium).
+By default, all newly added cards without DCards are legal in V. But this parameter makes the card illegal in V Premium (i.e. only legal in Premium).

 ```
 global.NewTriggerStat[CardStat] = 1